-- 4.3 The Prudential Indicators for 2021/2022 to 2023/2024 are shown at Appendix 1 along with explanations for each indicator.
-An updated position for 2020/2021 is also included. - 4.4 Through these Prudential Indicators we are laying out what our expectations are for the coming year, and setting limits based on these expectations.
-A report will be presented to Committee later this year showing actual achievement against the 2020/2021 indicators. - 4.5 The first three indicators show details of capital expenditure, how this will be funded and set limits for external borrowing.
-The fourth indicator demonstrates the financial impact of the expected borrowing and that this is affordable.

-Capital Expenditure and Asset Management

-- 4.6 It was through the introduction of the Code that Councils are now able to take responsibility for deciding an affordable level of borrowing to fund capital expenditure.
-This moves away from the previous regime through which central government gave councils consent to borrow defined amounts for capital expenditure. - 4.7 The level of capital expenditure that we choose to fund through borrowing has a direct impact on the treasury activities of the Council.
-Borrowing is required to fund the capital programmes and for the Housing Investment Programme.
-Borrowing will also be used in the short term to manage the cashflow funding gap for City Deal.
-The Prudential Indicators show the level of borrowing required. - 4.8 An update to the General Fund programme for 2021/2022 was presented to the Executive Committee on 4 November 2020.
-This allows for investment across priorities consistent with the objectives of the Council Plan. - 4.9 The capital expenditure for 2021/2022 included in our indicators is based on the aforementioned report and takes account of anticipated expenditure for that year adjusted to include other potential commitments.
-It includes the General Capital Grant funding allocated by the Scottish Government and projects which will be funded by Specific Capital Grants from the Scottish Government. - 4.10 At the time of writing this report, the level of General Capital Grant beyond the current financial year is not known.
-For 2021/2022, it has been assumed that £21.3m of General Capital Grant will be received, in line with the grant awarded in 2020/2021.
-For 2022/2023 and 2023/2024, £28m has been assumed as included in the Capital Strategy agreed by the Executive Committee on 21 November 2018. - 4.11 The HRA capital programme for 2021/2022 will be presented to the Housing and Technical Resources Committee on 17 February 2021.
-For financial years 2022/2023 and 2023/2024, estimated capital programmes based on the HRA business plan have been included. - 4.12 Housing capital expenditure reflects investment priorities of maintaining and improving the housing stock to the Scottish Housing Quality Standard (SHQS) and the Energy Efficiency Standard for Social Housing (EESSH).
-The programme includes the continuation of the legislative compliance works including meeting the new fire tolerable standard by February 2022, investment in multi storey blocks and improving the energy efficiency of the tenants' homes.

-- 4.13 The Prudential Code also recognises that in making capital investment decisions the authority should be informed by sound asset management planning and options appraisal. - 4.14 When considering potential capital investment, the Council ensures that the objectives of capital investment fit within the Council strategic plans and that the investment is informed through the asset management planning process.
-The following asset management plans were updated for 2020 and approved by the relevant resource Committees. - ♦ Fleet Asset Management Plan 2020 presented to Community and Enterprise Resources Committee 15 September 2020 - ♦ 2020/2021 Information and Communication Technology (ICT) Asset Management Plan presented to Finance and Corporate Resources Committee 19 August 2020 - ♦ Roads Asset Management Plan 2020 Update presented to Community and Enterprise Resources Committee 16 June 2020 - 4.15 The Property and Housing Asset Management Plan is currently being reviewed and updated and is expected to be taken forward to the Housing and Technical Resources Committee early in 2021/2022.
+- 4.3.
+The Prudential Indicators for 2024/2025 to 2026/2027 are shown in Appendix 2 along with explanations for each indicator.
+An updated position for 2023/2024 is also included. - 4.4.
+Through these Prudential Indicators we are laying out what our expectations are for the coming year, and setting limits based on these expectations.
+A report will be presented to Committee later this year showing actual achievement against the 2023/2024 indicators. - 4.5.
+The first three indicators show details of capital expenditure, how this will be funded and set limits for external borrowing.
+The fourth indicator demonstrates the financial impact of the expected borrowing and that this is affordable. - 4.6.
+Capital Expenditure and Asset Management: The Prudential Indicators includes estimates of capital expenditure.
+It was through the introduction of the Code that councils are now able to take responsibility for deciding an affordable level of borrowing to fund capital expenditure.
+This moves away from the previous regime through which central government gave councils consent to borrow defined amounts for capital expenditure.
+The Prudential Indicators show the level of borrowing required. - 4.7.
+An update to the General Fund capital programme for 2024/2025 was presented to this meeting earlier in the agenda.
+This allows for investment across priorities consistent with the objectives of the Council Plan. - 4.8.
+The capital expenditure for 2024/2025 included in our indicators is based on the aforementioned report, while for 2025/2026 and 2026/2027 estimated have been made.
+It includes the General Capital Grant funding allocated by the Scottish Government and projects which will be funded by Specific Capital Grants from the Scottish Government. - 4.9.
+The HRA capital programme for 2024/2025 is also presented to this meeting, following its endorsement by the Executive Committee earlier today.
+For financial years 2025/2026 and 2026/2027, estimated capital programmes based on the HRA business plan have been included. - 4.10.
+Housing capital expenditure reflects investment priorities of maintaining and improving the housing stock to meet national housing quality and energy efficiency standards.
+The programme also includes projects to increase the supply of council housing as well as environmental works and legislative compliance programmes to ensure that all safety requirement standards are met. - 4.11.
+The Prudential Code also recognises that in making capital investment decisions the authority should be informed by sound asset management planning and options appraisal. - 4.12.
+When considering potential capital investment, the Council ensures that the objectives of capital investment fit within the Council strategic plans and that the investment is informed through the asset management planning process.
+The following asset management plans were updated for 2023 and approved by the relevant resource Committees. - 2023/2024 Information and Communication Technology (ICT) Asset Management Plan presented to Finance and Corporate Resources Committee on 3 May 2023

+- Roads Asset Management Plan 2023 Update presented to Community and Enterprise Resources Committee on 29 August 2023 - 4.13.
+An Annual Update to the Property Asset Management Plan was presented to Housing and Technical Resources Committee on 31 May 2023. - 4.14.
+The Fleet Asset Management Plan has been updated and the overall Fleet Strategy is being reviewed taking cognisance of changing service requirements.
+An updated Fleet Strategy is expected to be presented to an appropriate committee during 2024.